-- Pay attention to what you might consider coincidence, it just may end up leading you to success.
+- Pay attention to what you think is coincidence — it just may end up leading you to success.

-- Even if an idea you have sounds crazy, try it anyway because you never know what great opportunities will come from it until you do.
+- Even if an idea you have sounds crazy, try it anyway, because you never know what great opportunities might come from it.

-- Don’t give up on even the toughest of aspirations, remember that you can utilize your connections to make great things happen.
+- Don’t give up on even the toughest of aspirations, and use your connections to make great things happen.